-Every day life for a PC presents a new challenge, dealing with different situations and maintaining order.
+Every day life for a police constable (PC) presents a new challenge, dealing with different situations and maintaining order.

 The job isn’t just about enforcement, you need to be able to build quality relationships and be the reassuring and caring face that every victim and witness needs.
 It's key that you are prepared for the unexpected but you also need to be able to remain calm under pressure.